awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

-#  Create a photo asset management application with the AWS SDK for .NET (v3)
+#  Create a photo asset management application with the SDK for .NET (v3)

 ## Overview

 This example shows you how to use the AWS SDK for .NET (v3) to create a photo management application using AWS services and a serverless architecture.

 The Photo Asset Management (PAM) example app uses Amazon Rekognition to categorize images, which are stored with Amazon S3 Intelligent-Tiering for cost savings.
 Users can upload new images that are analyzed with label detection.
 Those labels are then stored in an Amazon DynamoDB table.
 Users can later request a bundle of images associated with a list of labels.
-When images are requested, they are retrieved from Amazon S3, zipped, and the user is sent a link to download the resulting zip file.
+When images are requested, they are retrieved from Amazon Simple Storage Service (Amazon S3), zipped, and the user is sent a link to download the resulting zip file.
 For more details on the complete application, see the [PAM application directory](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/applications/photo-asset-manager) in this repository.

 ![pam_overview.png](pam_overview.png)

 ### Frontend
 The frontend is a single React app that uses the Cloudscape Design System.
 With the React app, users can authenticate with an Amazon Cognito flow.
-The app is deployed to an Amazon S3 bucket using the provided AWS CDK stacks and publicly exposed using an Amazon CloudFront distribution.
+The app is deployed to an Amazon Simple Storage Service (Amazon S3) bucket using the provided AWS Cloud Development Kit (AWS CDK) stacks.
+It is publicly exposed by using an Amazon CloudFront distribution.
 The name is dynamically created during the AWS CDK deployment.

 ![pam_ui.png](pam_ui.png)